MeerMusik/LinuxScripts/README.md

 5. Contact me on Twitter: https://twitter.com/MeerMusik
 6. Contact Form on my personal Website (German): https://oliverniebuhr.de/kontakt

 Remember that Tweets are always public!
 Everyone can read what you write!
-If you need to send Personal Infos, send me a Direct Message!
+If you need to send Personal Informations, send me a Direct Message!

 ## List of Scripts
 ### AKKomPolTool / Pirates-Little-Helper - (WIP NAME.
 PLACEHOLDER)
+Status: Delayed indefinitely<br>
+Version: Main Branch<br>

 The Links to the Files have been removed while the Tool will be rewritten from Scratch in another Framework.

-The old Source Code, based on the Qt Framework, will not be published: It is discontinued and in 'Recycle Mode'.
+The old Source Code, based on the Qt Framework, will not be published: Most of it has been deleted.
+Other Parts like Scripts will be recycled where possible.

 Info:
 1. My personal Website (German): https://oliverniebuhr.de